deepkit-rest/rest/README.md

 ## Guard

 Guards are responsible for determining whether a request should be passed to further handlers such as a Resource or an HTTP Controller.
-We can throw an HTTP Error in a Guard to directly respond the request and prevent further handling:
+We can throw an HTTP Error in a Guard to directly respond to the request and thus prevent further handling:

 > Unlike other concepts, Guards are available for both Resources and regular HTTP Controllers.